ewpratten/ewpratten.com/content/blog/2021-07-06-Windows-SSH.md

 ---
 layout: page
-title:  "Configuring a native SSH server on Windows 10"
+title: Configuring a native SSH server on Windows 10
-description: "A tutorial for future me"
+description: A tutorial for future me
 date: 2021-07-07
 written: 2021-07-07
+tags:
-tags: reference
+  - reference
+  - tutorial
 extra:
   excerpt: I commonly need to configure SSH servers on remote Windows 10 boxes.
 This post covers the whole process.
-aliases: [/blog/2021/07/07/windows-ssh]
+aliases:
+  - /blog/2021/07/07/windows-ssh
 ---

 Between work, school, and just helping various people out with things, I end up needing to quickly spin up SSH servers on windows machines *a lot*.
 Despite what you might think, this functionality is actually built right in to Windows 10, and fairly easy to enable.